pradeepkhadka505/Demo-Repos/README.md

 # hello
-# i am new and fresh learner. i have fist experience in git
+# i am new and fresh learner. i have first experience in git